-Convexity of the set of model probabilities $\mathcal{M}_\theta$ plays a central role in our approach.\footnote{While this convexity may influence the geometry of the identified set, convexity of the identified set itself is neither implied nor required for our results.} First, it serves as a sufficient condition for sharp identification by ensuring that $\overline{\mathcal{M}}_\theta$ is convex.
-In Sections \ref{sec:semiparametric_pushforward} and \ref{sec:convexityinmodels}, we show that, within semiparametric models, convexity of $\Gamma_\theta$ serves as a sufficient condition for convexity of $\mathcal{M}_\theta$.
-This condition is naturally satisfied by many semiparametric models, making sharp identification via \eqref{def:T_theta} both straightforward and widely applicable as many semiparametric models follow the structure outlined in Sections \ref{sec:semiparametric_pushforward} and \ref{sec:convexityinmodels}. \footnote{Convexity of $\Gamma_\theta$ does not always hold.
-One example is the binary choice model with fixed effects and predetermined regressors, which we discuss in Section \ref{sec:predetermined_panels}.
-There, we show that $\Gamma_\theta$ is not convex, and establish convexity of $\mathcal M_\theta$ for this model directly.
-Because $\mathcal M_\theta$ is convex, the discrepancy function characterizes the identified set for the parameters in that model.}
+Convexity of \(\mathcal{M}_\theta\) plays a central role in our approach.\footnote{While this convexity may influence the geometry of the identified set, convexity of the identified set itself is neither implied by nor required for our results.} First, it serves as a sufficient condition for sharp identification by ensuring that \(\overline{\mathcal{M}}_\theta\) is convex.
+When convexity of \(\mathcal{M}_\theta\) fails, the characterization via \eqref{def:T_theta} provides an outer set.
+Second, if extreme points of \(\mathcal{M}_\theta\) exist, convexity of \(\mathcal{M}_\theta\) reduces the search in \eqref{def:T_theta} over \(\mu \in \mathcal{M}_\theta\) to a search over these extreme points.
+While characterizing these extreme points can be a complex, model-specific task, we show that many econometric models have a specific feature that renders this step unnecessary.
+This feature refers to the fact that the model probability can be expressed as a linear map on the space \(\Gamma_\theta\).
+That is,

-Second, convexity of $\mathcal{M}_\theta$ allows us to reduce the dimensionality of the search over $\mu \in \mathcal{M}_\theta$ in \eqref{def:T_theta} to a search over, for example, the extreme points of $\mathcal{M}_\theta$ provided they exist.
-Establishing the existence of these extreme points is a model-specific task.
-Nonetheless, for many semiparametric models, a search over $\mathcal M_\theta$ can be reduced to a search over the extreme points of $\Gamma_\theta$.
-Via convex duality, the computation of $T(\theta)$ can be further reduced to evaluating a linear program, as shown in Section \ref{sec:adversarial}.
-Therefore, computing \(\Theta_{\mathrm{I}}\) through \(\Theta_{\mathrm{MI}}\) is a feasible task, even when direct computation using \eqref{E:essentialIDset} is impractical.

-Finally, Proposition \ref{P:main} shows that even when convexity of $\mathcal{M}_\theta$ fails, the characterization via \eqref{def:T_theta} is guaranteed to give an outer set.
+where \(\mathcal{T}_\theta: \Gamma_\theta \to \mathcal{P}(\mathcal{Z})\) is a linear map.
+We illustrate this structure with concrete examples in subsequent sections: semiparametric models where the error distribution is either unrestricted or linearly restricted (see Section \ref{sec:semiparametric_pushforward}) or parametrically specified (see Section \ref{sec:nonlinearpanels}).
+The representation in \eqref{IB:linearoperator} implies that convexity of \(\Gamma_\theta\) is sufficient for Theorem \ref{P:main} to apply,\footnote{This assumption is not necessary.
+We show in Section \ref{sec:predetermined_panels} that under sequential exogeneity, \(\mathcal{M}_\theta\) is convex despite \(\Gamma_\theta\) failing to be convex.}enabling dimensionality-reduction via a search over the extreme points of the convex set \(\Gamma_\theta\), which are easier to characterize.